rafaelfernandezgis/getQuadrant/README.md

 Geometrically, this straightforward function tells us what quadrant the vector is found.
 - The function is written in JavaScript.
 - It works fine using cartesian coordinates.
-I tried it in EPSG: 3857 and other projected systems as well.
+I tried it in EPSG: 3857 too.
+It works fine in local distances .
+For any other projected systems it worked fine as well.

 All what you need is to pass these arguments: xEnd, yEnd, xOri, yOri
 - xEnd: _second point which defines the line.
 Coordinate X_